How often do you use this type of product?

 What Is Concealer?

 Concealer is a cosmetic product that is specifically designed to hide or conceal imperfections on the skin.
-It is often used to cover up dark circles, blemishes, redness, and other discolorations.
+It is often used to cover up dark circles, blemishes, and other unwanted marks on your skin.

-Conclears typically come in creamy or liquid formulas, and they are available in various shades to match different skin tones.
+Conclears typically come in creamy or liquid formulas, and they are available in various shades to match different skin tones and undertones.
 The main purpose of a concealer is to provide coverage and create an even skin tone by camouflaging imperfections.

 Concealers are typically applied after moisturizer and before foundation or powder.
 Using a small brush, sponge, or even fingertips, it is gently blended into the skin until the desired coverage is achieved.
 Many concealers are buildable, allowing you to layer the product to achieve more coverage if needed.